-CNBC's Rick Santelli discusses the latest action in the bond market, and the U.S. dollar/yen.
+CNBC's Rick Santelli discusses the latest action in the bond market, including compression in the 10-year Treasury, and a look at the U.S. dollar.

 CNBC's Rick Santelli discusses the latest action in the bond market, and the U.S. dollar.